GeorgeEliotArchive/JournalSearch/README.md

  When a date is searched YYYY or MM-DD-YYYY, the full journal entry is displayed.

- Items:
+ Outstanding Items:

- Attempts to enter an empty query does not return results, or in other attempts the formatting is improper showing html elements by character.

- Highlighting the keyword in code does not seem to replicate to the site.
+ Optional: Highlighting the keyword in the table does not seem to replicate to the site.
+A code snippet was included, but would not display on the site.